Punjab National Bank: $1.8 billion fraud rattles Indian lenders

 Investors also dumped shares in other big players in India's financial system, which has been burdened with bad loans and needed a $32 billion bailout last year.

-State Bank of India, the country's biggest lender, dropped nearly 2.5%, while Bank of India was down more than 6% by Wednesday afternoon.
+State Bank of India, the country's biggest lender, dropped more than 4%, while Bank of India was down more than 8% by Wednesday afternoon.
+The banks did not immediately respond to requests for comment.

 -- Srishti Jaswal contributed to this report